MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/data-platform-create-business-rule.md

 ### Composite attributes not supported with Unified Interface apps

-Actions or conditions that use [composite attributes](../developer/clientapi/reference/composite-attributes.md) are not supported in apps based on the Unified Interface.
+Actions or conditions that use [Composite attributes](../../developer/model-driven-apps/clientapi/reference/composite-attributes.md) are not supported in apps based on the Unified Interface.
 Alternatively, you can use actions or conditions on the attributes that comprise the composite attributes.
 For example, instead of using the **Full Name** (fullname) attribute, you can use the **First Name** (firstname) and **Last Name** (lastname) attributes.

 ### Is your business rule not firing for a form?